-The golden-tailed gecko is the main value of this park.
-The priorities for park management will be to mitigate any threats to the golden-tailed gecko through fire and pest management.
+The two regional ecosystems and one animal species of conservation significance are the main values of this park.
+The priorities for park management will be to mitigate any threats to these values through fire and pest management.

 Management actions will be undertaken which aim to ensure: